-Flexible work arrangements can assist men and women to remain in the labour market and can facilitate sharing of care for children or other dependents within families; it is a key enabler of parents’ labour force participation.
+Flexible work can help men and women to remain in the labour market and can facilitate shared care for children or other dependents.
+It is a key enabler of women’s labour force participation.

-Flexible work arrangements offer more opportunities for employees and employers and makes good business sense for attracting and retaining skilled labour.
-International studies indicate that flexible work is commonly regarded as a business retention tool and one which, if used strategically, can also improve both the productivity and profitability of a business.
-One way of improving retention of women, particularly in senior roles, may be to change the business model so that men and women are able to fit their work responsibilities around their other life responsibilities.
+Flexible work offers more opportunities for employees and employers and makes good business sense for attracting and retaining skilled labour.
+International studies indicate that flexible work is commonly seen as a business retention tool and one which, if used strategically, can also improve the productivity and profitability of a business.

-Better for bottom line: a case study on the benefits of flexible work for businesses
+Better for the bottom line: a case study on the benefits of flexible work for businesses